-Robert Johnson was a guitar virtuoso, but much of his life remains a mystery, leading his fans to fill in the blanks with outlandish myths.
+Robert Johnson was a guitar virtuoso who played across the South in the early 1900s, but much of his life remains a mystery, leading fans to fill in the blanks with outlandish myths.

 But did Robert Johnson really make a deal with Satan to gain his gift?